Lower Court: Being Ordered to “Stop Praying” Doesn’t Burden First Amendment Rights

 Once inside Sause’s apartment, the officers continued to harass her.
 An officer told Sause to prepare to go to jail.
 When Sause asked why, he said, “I don’t know yet.”

 Frightened, Sause requested the officer’s permission to pray.
 The officer allowed it, and Sause knelt to begin praying silently.
 When the second officer returned and saw Sause kneeling in silent prayer, he ordered her to “get up” and “stop praying.”
 Terrified, Sause complied.
+The officers continued to intimidate her.

 Only at the end of the encounter did the officers inform Sause that they came to her home because of minor noise complaint that her radio was too loud.